mattblair/CoreMotionDemos/README.md

 # CoreMotion Demos

-This project contains demos of some of the Core Motion APIs available in iOS 8 which I created for talk at PDX Cocoaheads:
+This project contains demos of some of the Core Motion APIs available in iOS 8 which I created for a talk at PDX CocoaHeads:

 * Real-time Motion Activity (this was introduced in iOS 7, but the `bicycling` property is new)
 * Real-time pedometer